jeffreymeng/jump/README.md

 # Jump

-A strongly-typed programming language designed for writing high-quality code quickly.
+Jump is a toy programming language and compiler that I'm working on to explore interesting language concepts.
+It takes a lot of inspiration from typescript and python.

-Note: Jump is a work-in-progress toy programming language.
-It takes a lot of inspiration from typescript (the good parts) and a bit of python (the parts that I can bear).
-It's currently an interpreter, but I will be writing a compiler later.
+It's designed to be a strongly-typed programming language that allows you to write high-quality code quickly.

 ### Syntax Examples